USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 classic
 ```

-Output that is identical to classic netcdf
+Output that is identical to classic netcdf:

 ```
 64-bit offset